FleXoft/blog.fleischmann.hu/_posts/2022-06-21-Apple_Catalina2Monterey_upgrade.md

 I don't feel it's any faster than the Catalina as some articles on the internet said so but it's still lagging a bit sometime... 😢

 **I find it very ridiculous and very sad at the same time that something can lag on such an expensive machine!!!**

+It's also so sad to see how the manufacturers don't support their old devices any more and push us to buy new ones.
+Two examples where fortunately, there is still a way to use them on a modern operating system in our example on Apple macOS Monetery: [Wacom Graphire 4](https://github.com/thenickdude/wacom-driver-fix), [Xerox Phaser 3140 macOS](https://gist.github.com/santiago26/60425d2759b1360555111caa47b6769f).
+One of them is a bit trickier, but the other one just didn't start the device driver installer and caused **???the incompatibility???** Yes, it's not a real incomatibility, but laziness of the manufacturers!!!
+Shame!